If You’re Considering Chemical Peel

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.

 With a TCA peel, your healed skin will be able to produce pigment as always; the peel will not bleach the skin.
 However, TCA-peel patients are advised to avoid sun exposure for several months after treatment to protect the newly formed layers of skin.
-TCA it may also produce some unintended color changes in the skin.

 Our esthetician always provides a thorough skin analysis to ensure this is the proper, and safe, treatment for your skin.